-The U. S. Department of Justice appointed one of the true legal heroes of the twentieth century, John Doar, to bring Federal charges (of Civil Rights Violations) against the killers.
-Against tremendous odds, Mr. Doar’s successful prosecution led to convictions against many of the conspirators.
+The U. S. Department of Justice appointed one of the true legal heroes of the twentieth century, John Doar, to bring Federal charges (of Civil Rights Violations) against the Mississippi Burning killers.
+Against tremendous odds, Mr. Doar’s successful prosecution led to convictions against some of the conspirators.

-However, after 40 years, the killers had never been charged with murder.
+However, after 40 long years, the killers had never been charged with murder.
 Edgar Ray Killen, the Ku Klux Klan leader who organized the killings had not been convicted of anything.

 New evidence in the “Mississippi Burning” case was brought to light by Barry Bradford, Jerry Mitchell, Nichols, Saltiel, and Siegel.
 This information was crucial to the decision to reopen the case by the prosecution.

 - Barry Bradford convinced Edgar Ray Killen, the mastermind of the plot to kill Chaney, Schwerner and Goodman, to do his first recorded, on the record interview about the killings.
 That tape proved invaluable to the investigators trying to decide whether to prosecute.
 It was also used extensively in the preparation of the prosecution’s case.
 Bradford was on the witness list to testify for the prosecution, if necessary, as a result.

 - Bradford and the students uncovered several important potential leads and new witnesses.
 All of this information was turned over to law enforcement.

 - Working with information provided by Bradford, added to his immense research and unparalleled knowledge of the case, Jerry Mitchell was able to uncover the identity of the mystery informant as “Mr. X”, the man who tipped the FBI as to the location of the bodies of Chaney, Schwerner and Goodman.